EXECUTIVE COMMITTEE

 Dr. Justin Terry

-Secretary • Forney ISD
+Vice President • Forney ISD

 Dr. Justin Terry has more than 22 years of experience in education.
 He is currently in his 6th year as superintendent of Forney ISD, which is the largest district in the fastest growing county the nation.